The Harmony Sculpture

 August 21, 1983

-This sign was funded by a National JACL Legacy Grant in 2016.
+An accompanying sign was added in 2017, funded by a National JACL Legacy Grant.